 Chris Townsend likes an environmentally waterproof jacket suitable for the worst winter weather

 Helly Hansen’s fast-wicking Lifa base layers have been popular for decades.
 Now the Norwegian company has used the same polypropylene technology to make a waterproof and breathable microporous membrane called Lifa Infinity.
 This is made without the use of chemical solvents, unlike many similar products.
-In the Odin 1 jacket this is combined with a shell fabric made from recycled materials that has a PFC-free water repellent treatment.
+The Odin 1 jacket which has been included in our guide to the the best waterproof jackets, is combined with a shell fabric made from recycled materials that has a PFC-free water repellent treatment.
 This environmentally friendly fabric feels substantial.
 It has a slight rustle, but some other heavy duty fabrics are much noisier.

 Helly Hansen calls the complete fabric Helly Tech Professional and says the Odin 1 is “built for professional mountaineers”.
 To that end it’s designed to cope with the worst weather and has a built-in Recco transponder for location in case of an avalanche accident and an emergency whistle attached to the chest pocket.